 I remember as a child looking around my house at one point and realizing, “Holy crap, someone made this stuff.
 Someone started with an idea and made a design and now it’s in our house.”
 I wanted to learn more about how things were made.
 And, ultimately, that curiosity inspired my creativity.

-On a much more shallow level, we watched the Tiger Tomato channel with pancake art:
+On a much more shallow level, a few years ago, my kids introduced me to the Tiger Tomato channel, where we watched pancake art:

 We spent twenty minutes watching this together as a family before my son looked at me and said, “Dad, we’re going to do this, right?”

 I nodded and grinned.
 An hour later, we were at the store buying pancake supplies and figuring out what kind of bottle we would need.
 Our pancakes were less than impressive.
 But that’s okay.
 For a week, we made pancake art and explored the best methods for getting the textures and colors right.